FormulaStudentTurku/formulastudentturku.github.io/about.markdown

 ---

-Student Formula Turku is a motorsport team from University of Turku founded in 2023.
+Student Formula Turku is a team building a racecar with internal combustion engine from University of Turku founded in 2023.
+We aim to design and build a competitive Formula Student race car while providing hands-on engineering experience for students.

 <br />

 # Team Leaders